Holonomy perturbations of the Chern-Simons functional for lens spaces: Introduction

+To our knowledge, Theorems \ref{theorem:intro-unknot} and \ref{theorem:intro-simple} give the first rank bounds on instanton homology for knots in 3-manifolds other than $S^3$.
 For a simple knot $K$ in the lens space $Y = L(p,q)$, the knot Floer homology $\widehat{HFK}(Y,K)$ has rank $p$ (see \cite{Hedden-0}).
-Thus, Theorem \ref{theorem:intro-simple} is consistent with Kronheimer and Mrowka's conjecture that for a knot $K$ in a 3-manifold $Y$, the ranks of singular instanton homology and knot Floer homology $\widehat{HFK}(Y,K)$ are the same (see \cite{Kronheimer-0} Section 7.9).
-There is a combinatorial method for computing the Floer homology for arbitrary $(1,1)$-knots in $S^3$ (see \cite{Goda}), and it would be interesting to test Kronheimer and Mrowka's conjecture for such knots by using our results to derive bounds on the rank of the singular instanton homology.
+Thus, Theorem \ref{theorem:intro-simple} is consistent with Kronheimer and Mrowka's conjecture that for a knot $K$ in a 3-manifold $Y$, the ranks of $I^\natural(Y,K)$ and $\widehat{HFK}(Y,K)$ are the same (see \cite{Kronheimer-0} Section 7.9).
+There is a combinatorial method for computing the Floer homology for arbitrary $(1,1)$-knots in $S^3$ (see \cite{Goda}), and it would be interesting to test Kronheimer and Mrowka's conjecture by using our results to derive rank bounds for the singular instanton homology of such knots.